AtOMiCNebula/CommentsOnPRsAndCommits/README.md

 # CommentsOnPRsAndCommits
-Jeff validates comments filed on PRs and commits
+Jeff validates comments filed on PRs and commits!